blakeb211/ames-housing/README.md

 # What
-- Complete modeling of the Kaggle Ames Housing dataset, from linear models to neural nets to trees to AutoML with common python libaries, Sklearn, and its companion libraries.
-- Heavily inspired by the Hands-On ML with R Book (Boehmke & Greenwell)
+- Machine learning study on the Ames Housing dataset similar to what's in the "Hands-On ML with R Book" (Boehmke & Greenwell)
 - [Amazon Link](https://www.amazon.com/Hands-Machine-Learning-Chapman-Hall/dp/1138495689)
 - [Read Online Version](https://bradleyboehmke.github.io/HOML/)

 # Why
-- I wanted to practice what I learned from this book by implementing much of the modeling in Python.
-It was also an enjoyable way to learn more about python APIs since results could be compared to the book.
+- Practice ml modeling and python apis in a fun way, with comparison of results to a book

 # How
-- *ingestion.py* get called by each modeling notebook to generate dataframes for modeling
+- *ingestion.py* generates dataframes (either raw or with feature engineering) for modeling.
+It is called by exploration and modeling files
+- *exploration.py* explores the modeling dataset
-- *metadata_helper.py* gets called by each modeling notebook to save the modeling metrics to csv and html files
+- *metadata_helpers.py* gets called by the modeling notebooks to save the modeling metrics to csv and html files
 - Each modeling notebook (prefixed with *model_*) is independent from the others.
-They only depend on the two ingestion and score-saving scripts above.
+They call functions in the ingestion and metadata scripts above.
-- *scores.csv* and *scores.html* get updated when any of the modeling notebooks are run
+- *scores.csv* and *scores.html* hold a table of RMSD scores.
+They get updated when any of the modeling notebooks are run

 # Recommended setup
 - Use `virtualenv` to create a virtual environment with Python 3.9.
 Activate the environment.
 Install the dependencies with pip.